federico-pizz/Nano-U/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under the MIT License — see the top-level `LICENSE` file for the full text.

+License highlights:

+- Permission is granted to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+- The copyright notice and permission notice must be included in all copies or substantial portions of the Software.

+Recommended citation (please include when using or building on this work):

+  federico-pizz, "Nano-U" repository, GitHub, 2025.
+Example: https://github.com/federico-pizz/Nano-U

+If you prefer a different citation format, update the `LICENSE` file accordingly.

 ## Acknowledgments